Excel Text to Columns

 Examples #1: Split First Name and Last Name

-Assume you have the list of names that includes both First Name & Last Name in a single column.
+Assume you have a list of names that includes both first and last names in a single column.

-Now, we need to split the first name and the last name and get these in separate cells, follow the below steps:
+We need to split the first and last names and get these in separate cells.

-Step 3: Now, make sure Delimited is selected and click on Next.
+- Now, make sure “Delimited” is selected and click on “Next.”

-Step 4: In the next step first uncheck TAB and select SPACE as the delimiter.
-If you think that, there are double/triple consecutive spaces between the names, then select ‘Treat consecutive delimiters as one’ option.
-Click on Next.
+- In the next step, uncheck “TAB” and select “SPACE” as the delimiter.
+If you think of double/triple consecutive spaces between the names, choose the “Treat consecutive delimiters as one” option.
+Finally, click on “Next.”

-Step 5: In Step 5, select the destination cell.
-If you do not select a destination cell, it would overwrite your existing data set with the first name in the first column and last name in the adjacent column.
-If you want to keep the original data intact, either create a copy or choose a different destination cell.
+- Select the destination cell.
+If you do not select a destination cell, it will overwrite the existing data set with the first name in the first column and the last name in the adjacent column.
+If you want to keep the original data intact, create a copy or choose a different destination cell.

-Step 6: Click on FINISH.
+- Click on “FINISH.”
 That will split the first name and last name separately.

-Note: This technique is ideal only for first name and last name.
-If there are initials and middle name you need to use the different technique.
+Note: This technique is ideal only for first names and last names.
+You need to use a different approach if there are initials and middle names.

 Examples 2: Convert Single Column Data into Multiple Columns

 Let us see how to split the data into multiple columns.
-This is also part of data cleaning.
-Sometimes your data are in one single column, and you need to divide it into multiple adjacent columns.
+It is also part of data cleaning.
+Sometimes your data is in one single column.
+You need to divide it into multiple adjacent columns.

-Below data is in one column and you need to convert it into 4 columns based on the heading.
+The below data is in one column, and you need to convert it into 4 columns based on the heading.

-Step 5: Click on next option and in the next option select the destination cell as B1.
-This would insert the data in the new column so that we will have our original data as it is.
+- Step 5: Click on the “Next” option and select the destination cell as B1 in the next option.
+It would insert the data in the new column to have our original data.

-Step 6: Now click on Finish button and this would instantly split data into 4 columns i.e. Hex, Description, Hex, and Description starting from column B to column E.
+- Step 6: Now, click on the “Finish” button.
+It would instantly split data into four columns: “Hex,” “Description,” “Hex,” and “Description,” starting from column B to column E.